 The Broads Plan is the key management plan for the Broads.
 It sets out a long-term vision for the benefit of the natural and cultural environment, local communities and visitors.
 Although the Authority is responsible for its production it is a plan for the whole of the Broads, and its success very much depends on a common vision, strong partnership working and the best use of shared resources.
-The draft plan for the period 2022-27 is currently out for consultation and is publicly available via the website link below.
+The plan for the period 2022-27 was adopted by the Authority on 23 September 2022 and is publicly available via the website link below.

-Consultations (broads-authority.gov.uk)
+Broads Plan 2022 - 2027 (broads-authority.gov.uk)